-Part of the reason goes back to my childhood and outside interference, and though this shouldn’t effect my overall opinion of Fred Walton’s somewhat innovative slasher, I find it rather difficult to cast those past events aside.
-Before I explain the reasons for this little curio I must first address something: April Fool’s Day lives and dies by its twist, and since that twist is essential to my little quandary, those who haven’t seen this movie should stop reading now.
+I have mixed feelings about April Fools Day.
+Part of the reason goes back to an event in my childhood, and though this shouldn’t effect my overall opinion of Fred Walton’s somewhat innovative slasher, it’s rather difficult given the nature of the movie.
+Before I explain the reasons for this little curio, I must first address something: April Fool’s Day lives and dies by its twist, and since that twist is essential to this particular quandary, those who haven’t seen this movie should stop reading now.
 If you know the twist going in, chances are it will spoil the whole experience, and not just in the traditional sense.
 Go into it blind and you’re almost certain to have fun, though the revelation in question may leave you feeling rather disappointed.

 Looking back, not only was April Fool’s Day clever, it was commercially savvy.
 That same year, Tom McLoughlin had reinvented Jason Voorhees as an indestructible meta killer who resembled one of the Universal monsters of yore, partly to overcome Jason’s supposed demise in Friday the 13th Part IV: The Final Chapter, but also to give the movie the kind of edge the censorship guillotine had done away with.
 It was still cut to ribbons, but an increased emphasis on humour meant that it didn’t rely so heavily on the graphic extremities once synonymous with the series.
 April Fools Day takes a similar approach, but it makes one fatal error.
 A New Beginning may have swapped Jason for a man who underwent arguably the quickest, most unlikely emotional breakdown in horror movie history, but slasher fans still got what they came to see in a series of grisly deaths.
 In April Fools Day, everyone dies yet no one dies, and by the end you may as well be back at the beginning.

-Of course, there is a very distinct reason for this: April Fool’s Day is missing its entire third act.
+There is a very distinct reason for this: April Fool’s Day is missing its entire third act.
 In Danilo Bach’s original screenplay, the second act would end with the revelation that the utterly convincing and dubiously orchestrated gallery of deaths was actually an April Fool’s prank that let the rest of the gang in on the joke victim-by-victim, which in the finished movie is actually the third act.
-The original idea was for one of the gang to completely lose it, pissed at being the victim of such a cruel and elaborate prank and beset on a very real rampage that would go largely ignored thanks to a familiar case of The Boy Who Cried Wolf.
+The original idea was for one of the gang to completely lose it, pissed at being the subject of such a cruel and elaborate prank and beset on a very real rampage that would go largely ignored thanks to a familiar case of The Boy Who Cried Wolf.
 That’s why the infamous and completely deflating double twist was tacked-on, one that sees one of our guests seemingly take revenge on Muffy for her elaborate charade, only for us to realise that this is yet another prank thanks to a high-tech practical effects knife that you would struggle to find outside of a Hollywood studio.

 In the echelons of slasher tomfoolery, April Fool’s Day is a relatively well made film, and partially to its detriment.
-The movie features a couple of ’80s faces that immediately lend proceedings a certain pedigree: the always watchable Thomas F. Wilson, who just a year earlier had almost stole the show as preferential McFly scourge Biff Tannen in Robert Zemeckis’ cult sci-fi flick Back to the Future, and slasher royalty Amy Steel, who for my money is the best final girl in the Friday the 13th series, and she is equally luminous in this flick, in spite of a much weaker role.
+The movie features a couple of 80s faces that immediately lend proceedings a certain pedigree: the always watchable Thomas F. Wilson, who just a year earlier had almost stole the show as preferential McFly scourge Biff Tannen in Robert Zemeckis’ cult sci-fi flick Back to the Future, and slasher royalty Amy Steel, who for my money is the best final girl in the Friday the 13th series, and she is equally luminous in this flick, despite a much weaker role.
 Compared with other slasher fodder, April Fool’s Day actually attempts to give its characters personality, which seems somewhat futile for a movie of its nature.
 It has shades of George Pollock’s 1965 Agatha Christie adaptation Ten Little Indians but lacks the substance, though it does benefit from a typically inspired score by A Nightmare On Elm Street composer Charles Bernstein.
 This may sound strange, but April Fools Day often tries too hard to be an actual movie instead of simply embracing the silliness.

-Still, April Fool’s Day is arguably the most unique, commemorative event slasher since John Carpenter’s Halloween, and it’s something of a shock that people didn’t think of it sooner, though two other movies set on April Fool’s Day would be released in the ensuing months in Killer Party and Slaughter High.
+That said, April Fool’s Day is arguably the most unique, holiday-themed slasher since John Carpenter’s Halloween, and it’s something of a shock that people didn’t think of it sooner, though two other movies set on April Fool’s Day would be released in the ensuing months in Killer Party and Slaughter High.
 It may be light on violence, which is what slasher fans invariably clamour for, but it certainly stands out from the crowd and has garnered quite the cult following in the years since its release.
 Still, one can’t help but wonder how the original script would have played out onscreen.
 Presumably it would have precipitated those long, character-building scenes, as well as ditching that incongruous and wholly ineffective final scare.
 It also would have given us what is the staple ingredient for all slasher pictures.
 When you think about those elements which are essential to the formula, a unique weapon comes to mind, a scary disguise, a worthy final girl, the nature of the movie’s onscreen deaths.
 One thing you don’t think of is the act of killing itself, and why would you?
 What would ever possess anyone to make a slasher in which precisely no one dies?
 It defeats the entire purpose.